-Below are the items to upload.
+Below are the preparation instructions for required items to upload to the applicant portal.
 These are a critical part of your application and are considered carefully during application review.
-Submit items in the format and within the space limitations described below.
+Submit items in the format and within the space limitations described.
 Only upload materials that we request.
 Other items that you include will not be reviewed.

-Statements of Support (for projects with a public benefit)
+Statements of Support (PDF format only)